Trip Facts

 cost Excludes

-• International Flights
+• International Flights to and from Kathmandu

 • Emergency evacuation rescue charge, if needed

-• Tips for trekking staff or bus driver
+• Tips for tour / trekking staff

 Trekking Gear: